Skills, equipment, climate and terrain

 • Emergency rations for at least one full day

-• Maps, compass and whistle for each member of the team
+• Maps, compass and whistle

 If snow conditions prevail, an ice axe (and the skills and experience to use it) is essential for higher-level routes.